 The 2023 CSU-LSAMP Costa Rica Winter Expedition is tentatively planned for early January; more information about the program and how to apply coming soon!

-Send all application materials and letters of recommendation to firstname.lastname@example.org.
+Applications will be reviewed as they are received.
+Send all application materials and letters of recommendations to firstname.lastname@example.org.

 - Selection of students is based on application questionnaire, academic transcripts, references, and interview